 How should I prepare?

 Instructions are typically provided prior to your exam.
-You may be asked to refrain from eating for six hours before the procedure but you may usually drink small amounts of clear fluid with medications up to two hours before the procedure.
+You may be asked to refrain from eating solid foods before the procedure but you may usually drink small amounts of clear fluid with medications.
+Please ask your radiology provider if you have any questions.

 What does the equipment look like?